 Sea Limited Sponsored ADR (SE) Outpaces Stock Market Gains: What You Should Know

+Coming into today, shares of the company had lost 14.18% in the past month.
+In that same time, the Computer and Technology sector lost 2.47%, while the S&P 500 lost 0.84%.

-Sea Limited Sponsored ADR will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Sea Limited Sponsored ADR as it approaches its next earnings release.
 The company is expected to report EPS of -$0.84, unchanged from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $2.89 billion, up 2.73% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.89 billion, up 2.73% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$3.56 per share and revenue of $12.17 billion, which would represent changes of -20.27% and +18.96%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Sea Limited Sponsored ADR.
+Any recent changes to analyst estimates for Sea Limited Sponsored ADR should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Sea Limited Sponsored ADR is holding a Zacks Rank of #3 (Hold) right now.
+Sea Limited Sponsored ADR is currently sporting a Zacks Rank of #3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report